a-yannarouse/ca274-git-2-calculator/README.md

 The calculator is written in python, and you should probably begin by reviewing the code, running the calculator, and running the test script.

+## Notes

+For this task, only the contents of the `master` branch matter (so, all of your updates will be made to the `master` branch).

+When you are done, push your `master` branch back to GitLab; I (SB) will collect your work from there.

 ## Task 1

 In the initial implementation: